Formerly Incarcerated Transition Program

 What is the Formerly Incarcerated Transition Program (FIT)?

-The FIT Program is a partnership between UNC Family Medicine, the North Carolina Department of Public Safety (which administers the state prisons), Federally Qualified Health Centers, County Departments of Health and local reentry councils.
-For our pilot in Durham County our partners are Lincoln Community Health Center, The Durham County Department of Health and the Durham Criminal Justice Resource Center which administers the Durham local reentry council.
+The FIT Program is a partnership between UNC Family Medicine, the North Carolina Department of Public Safety (which administers the state prisons), The North Carolina Community Health Center Association, Federally Qualified Health Centers, County Departments of Public Health, community-based reentry organizations and local reentry councils.
+The initial FIT Program started in Durham County partnering with Lincoln Community Health Center, The Durham County Department of Health and the Durham Criminal Justice Resource Center which administers the Durham local reentry council.

 How is the FIT Program Funded?